PanGazer – image geography

 The geographical values for an image are held in the Exchangeable image file (Exif) metadata associated with an image; if you make any changes to the values you will be prompted to save the image before it is replaced or PanGazer is closed.
 Geographical values from XMP metadata, if available, will be used where Exif metadata are missing (e.g., if the compass bearing is in XMP metadata but not in Exif metadata then the XMP value is used unless the XMP value was default and written by PanGazer).
 When you save a spherical image the geographical data are also copied to XMP metadata.

-The Image Geography dialog is used to view, modify, add, or delete geographical values for any image.
+The Image geography dialog is used to view, modify, add, or delete geographical values for the image being viewed.
 It is especially useful for adding missing values or adjusting existing values.
 GPS location values can be inaccurate in rugged terrain or in urban situations, elevations are usually far less accurate than location data, and the camera bearing and tilt of the image are often not available.

-To open the geography dialog, select the Image → Image geography menu item or press the ‘g’ key.
+To open the Image geography dialog, select the Image → Change image geography menu item or press the ‘g’ key.
 This will open the dialog and present the geographical values, for example:

 You can edit any of the values directly; to delete a value clear the entry field (delete all the characters in it).

 If you change or delete any value the Apply and Done buttons will be enabled (if all the values are good); the image will not be affected until you click one of those.
 To leave the dialog without applying changes, close it using its system menu or clicking the ‘X’.
 If any change has been made you can also reset the values to the initial values (the values when the dialog was opened) by clicking on the Reset button.

 The geographical values shown are:

 Location: The image latitude and longitude.
 If the image location is known it will be shown here, formatted using the Coordinates format setting in effect when the dialog was opened.
 You can then modify the location as required.
 Many input formats are accepted, including UTM format; for details, see the Coordinate formats page.